New Century Party

 Human Dignity

-• Enact the Saskatchewan Human Dignity Act which states:
+• Enact the Saskatchewan Human Dignity Act

 • Apply the duty to respect dignity across ministries, crowns, municipalities, and contractors.